genmojo/genmojo/README.md

 │     └── ...
 ├── MegaSAM_Outputs (Optional, only if you want background AND to use real camera poses)
 |   └── xxx.npz (need to contain depth and camera poses)
+├── InpaintedBackgrounds (Optional, only if you want background)
+|   └── 00000.png
 ```

 We use *JPEGImages* and *Annotations* for optimizations.
 Directories marked as optional is only needed if you want to enable the respective functions.